 Finally, Zcash is a cryptocurrency and distributed ledger system that provides enhanced privacy by including additional cryptographic features relative to Bitcoin.
-This dataset contains the blockchain data in its entirety, pre-processed to be human-friendly and to support common use cases such as auditing, investigating, and researching the economic and financial properties of the system.
+This dataset contains the blockchain data in its entirety, pre-processed to be human-friendly and to support everyday use cases such as auditing, investigating, and researching the economic and financial properties of the system.

 Here is the link to the BigQuery explorer that you can use to interact with the Zcash Cryptocurrency dataset.

-As you can see, in addition to the growing popularity of cryptocurrencies, there is also huge market adoption.
+As you can see, in addition to the growing popularity of cryptocurrencies, there is also massive market adoption.
 The result is industry giants are taking notice.
 Google is a huge tech company.
 Generally speaking, the fact that its Cloud Marketplace publicly provides the datasets for cryptocurrencies really establishes the credibility of this distributed ledger technology.

-These datasets available on Google Cloud Marketplace are highly preprocessed.
-Because of this, you can use them for your own visualization and analysis with minimum intervention.
+These datasets available on Google Cloud Marketplace are highly pre-processed.
+Because of this, you can use them for your visualization and analysis with minimum intervention.
 Best of all, FusionCharts is highly optimized for dealing with these large datasets.
 It is the perfect out-of-the-box visualization solution for your dashboards and applications.